appscode/blog/content/post/openshift/index.md

 5) Recover Using Stash

 ## Step 1: Installing KubeDB
-There are 3 steps in installing KubeDB.
+We will follow the following sub-steps to install KubeDB.

-### Step 1.1: Get Cluster ID
+#### Step 1.1: Get Cluster ID
+We need the cluster ID to get the KubeDB License.
+To get cluster ID we can run the following command:
 ```bash
 $ oc get ns kube-system -o=jsonpath='{.metadata.uid}'
 08b1259c-5d51-4948-a2de-e2af8e6835a4
 ```
-###  Step 1.2: Get License
+####  Step 1.2: Get License

 Go to [Appscode License Server](https://license-issuer.appscode.com/) to get the license.txt file.
 For this tutorial we will use KubeDB Enterprise Edition.

 ![The KubeVault Overview](licenseserver.png)

-### Step 1.3 Install KubeDB
+#### Step 1.3 Install KubeDB
-We need helm to install KubeDB.
-It can be installed [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+We will use helm to install KubeDB.Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
 Now, let's install `KubeDB`.
 ```bash
 $ helm repo add appscode https://charts.appscode.com/stable/